danieldreier/puppet-resource_facts/README.markdown

 * PuppetDB will store a lot more data if you use a lot of resource facts
 * resource facts can only track facts that are enumerable
 * Keep in mind what secrets may be put in puppetdb; the user resource shows password hashes

+If you write code expecting a resource fact to exist and that causes compilation to fail, that can prevent the resource fact to never be configured, permanently breaking compiles.
+You *must* code defensively and handle the case where the resource is not listed in the `$::resources` hash yet.